aws/aws-iot-device-sdk-java-v2/samples/Mqtt5/PubSub/README.md

 AwsIotMqtt5ClientBuilder builder = AwsIotMqtt5ClientBuilder.newDirectMqttBuilderWithCustomAuth(clientEndpoint, customAuthConfig);
 ~~~

 If your custom authorizer uses signing, you must specify the three signed token properties as well.
-It is your responsibility to URI-encode the Username, AuthorizerName, and TokenKeyName parameters.
+It is your responsibility to URI-encode the username, authorizerName, and tokenKeyName parameters.

 ~~~ java
 AwsIotMqtt5ClientBuilder.MqttConnectCustomAuthConfig customAuthConfig = new AwsIotMqtt5ClientBuilder.MqttConnectCustomAuthConfig();